Welcome to Mrs. Abel's Math Class Website.

 Even if you have to solve unassigned problems, repeat this process until you don’t need to look at the example any more.
 Make sure to use correct notation (especially if it is new) and write in complete math sentences (equations).
 You now know how to solve these problems.

 -- First, see the sharp people in the class.
 Get at least three phone numbers, and don’t just call a friend who can only commiserate with you; choose someone who can explain the problem.
-It’s actually good for them too.
-There is no better way to really learn something than having to explain it to somebody else.
+It’s actually good for them too because there is no better way to really learn something than having to explain it to somebody else.
 And remember, don’t ask for the answer, and don’t just ask for the steps, but ask for the explanation.
 Understanding WHY it works will help you remember HOW it works.

 --Second, see your teacher.
 Unfortunately you may have to share that time with other students, so plan ahead.To get the most out of your time with your teacher, come in well prepared.
 Write down questions on sticky notes or in the margins of your homework and class notes.
 Just a plain “I don’t get it” may not get the specific explanation you need.